derekphilipau/museum-nextjs-search/README.md

-# bkm-next-search
+# museum-nextjs-search

 Powerful services & frameworks like [Elasticsearch](https://www.elastic.co/) & [Next.js](https://nextjs.org/) make it possible for museums to easily build performant, responsive and accessible faceted searches for their online collections.

 ## Demo

-This project has been deployed on Vercel at https://bkm-next-search.vercel.app/
+This project has been deployed on Vercel at https://museum-nextjs-search.vercel.app/

 However, my Elasticsearch trial is running out and the demo will probably be dead by the time you read this.